RITM-200: Icebreakers

 It powers the Project 22220 icebreakers, the first of which went critical in October 2019.
 Since 2012, ten RITM‑200 reactors have been manufactured for five Russian Project 22220 multi-purpose nuclear icebreakers.
 Eight reactors are installed on the Arktika, Sibir, Ural and Yakutia icebreakers, which are already in operation.
 Construction of Chukotka is nearing completion.

+In May 2026 the first RITM-200 reactor was produced for the Leningrad (2028 icebreaker).
+The expected service life of the reactor is 40 years.

 Floating power plants

-RITM‑200M reactors will also be installed on the floating power units to supply power to the Baimsky GOK mining site in Chukotka.
+The RITM‑200C reactor version, with generation capacity of 58 MWe, will be installed on the floating power units to supply power to the Baimsky GOK mining site in Chukotka.
 They are planned to be put in operation in 2029.

 The volume of investments in the project was estimated at RUB900bn ($10bn).
 However, Georgy Fotin, Director General of Baimskaya Management Company, said in April, that the assessment had been revised upwards and some RUB170bn had already been invested.

 The Baim project will be supplied with electricity using the new FNPPs of the PEB-106 project, designed for operation in the Far North and Far East.
 They will use the new RITM-200S reactors, which will supply 106 MWe to consumers.
 Their service life is 40 years and the interval between refuelling is five years.
 The units will be held in place by rigid mooring devices, which make it possible to compensate for the movement of the power units from the ebb and flow.
 The power generated by the power unit is transmitted to the shore using 50 high-voltage cables.
 Three main floating power units and one reserve unit will be installed, which will be used during the repair of the main units.

+In May 2026 RITM-200C was produced for the future floating nuclear plant.
+The RITM-200C is a modified RITM-200 reactor.
+The FPU-106 (floating power unit) units will provide 106 MWe, re-fuelling will happen every 5-7 years with the service life of 40 years.
+A version of a floating power unit for international markets will be 100 MWe with a re-fuelling every 10 years and the service life of 60 years.

 Stationary power plants

 In November 2020, Rosatom announced plans to place a land-based RITM-200N SMR in isolated Ust-Kuyga town in Yakutia.
 The reactor will replace current coal and oil based electricity and heat generation at half the price.
-In April 2023, a license was given for a pilot RITM-200N plant to be built near the village of Ust-Kuiga, with commissioning planned for 2028.
+In April 2023, a license was given for a pilot RITM-200N plant to be built near the village of Ust-Kuyga, with commissioning planned for 2028.